up250449cgje/up250449cgje/README.md

 ---

-# 🌌 Developer Quote
+# 🌌 Philosophy

 <p align="center">

-> "Technology changes the world, and I want to be part of that change."
+> "Technology and continuous learning are the foundation of innovation."

 </p>